forrestthewoods/fts_commute_visualizer/readme.md

 ## Installation

-fts_commute_visualizer is a single html file.
+[fts_commute_visualizer.html](fts_commute_visualizer.html) is the only file you need.
 It contains all HTML, CSS, and JS.
 It can be run locally.
 There is no build system.
 You don't need a webserver.

 ### Google Maps API Key